chrisgrieser/nvim-rip-substitute/README.md

 <!-- tocstop -->

 ## Features
-- Search and replace in the current buffer using [ripgrep](https://github.com/BurntSushi/ripgrep).
+- Search and replace in the current buffer or workspace using [ripgrep](https://github.com/BurntSushi/ripgrep).
 - Uses **common regex syntax** — no more dealing with arcane vim regex.
 - **Incremental preview** of matched strings and replacements & **live count**